zenml-io/vscode-zenml/README.md

 ## Getting Started

+Note that you'll need to have ZenML installed in your Python environment to use this extension and your Python version needs to be 3.8 or greater.

 1. **Install the Extension**: Search for "ZenML" in the VSCode Extensions view (`Ctrl+Shift+X`) and install it.
 2. **Connect to ZenML Server**: Use the `ZenML: Connect` command to connect to your ZenML server.
 3. **Explore ZenML Views**: Navigate to the ZenML activity bar to access the Server, Stacks, and Pipeline Runs views.